Xilinx/inference-server/docs/zendnn.rst

       .. code-block:: console

-         $ ./proteus dockerize --no-vitis --tfzendnn=TF_v2.9_ZenDNN_v3.3_C++_API.zip
+         $ ./proteus dockerize --no-vitis --tfzendnn=./local/path/to/TF_v2.9_ZenDNN_v3.3_C++_API.zip

    2. For PyTorch

       .. code-block:: console

-         $ ./proteus dockerize --no-vitis --ptzendnn=PT_v1.11.0_ZenDNN_v3.3_C++_API.zip
+         $ ./proteus dockerize --no-vitis --ptzendnn=./local/path/to/PT_v1.11.0_ZenDNN_v3.3_C++_API.zip

-   :code:`--no-vitis` flag is provided to build the docker without VITIS components.
+   You can add the :code:`--no-vitis` flag to build the docker without Vitis AI components if needed.

-   This will build a docker image with all the dependencies required for the Xilinx Inference Server and setup TensorFlow/PyTorch+ZenDNN within the image for further usage.
+   This will build a docker image with all the dependencies required for the AMD Inference Server and setup TensorFlow/PyTorch+ZenDNN within the image for further usage.

-   NOTE: The downloaded package must be inside the inference-server folder since Docker will not be able to access the file outside of the repository.

 Get objects (models/images)
 ---------------------------

-Run the following command to get some git lfs assets for examples/tests.
+Run the following command to get some ``git lfs`` assets for examples/tests.

 .. code-block:: console